d2l-ai/d2l-en/chapter_natural-language-processing-applications/finetuning-bert.md

 and shed light on how BERT can represent their inputs and get transformed into output labels.
 During fine-tuning,
-the "minimal architecture changes" required by BERT across different applications are the extra fully-connected layers.
+the "minimal architecture changes" required by BERT across different applications are the extra fully connected layers.
 During supervised learning of a downstream application, parameters of the extra layers are learned from scratch while all the parameters in the pretrained BERT model are fine-tuned.